bwu62/stat240-revamp/docs/02-intro-r-rstudio.md

 ## [1] 1.1259e+15
 ```

-Also note that due to the limitations of [how computers represent numbers](https://en.wikipedia.org/wiki/IEEE_754), R cannot distinguish between 2 numbers that differ by less than about $2\times10^{-16}$, or 0.0000000000000002.
+Also note due to limitations of [how computers represent numbers](https://en.wikipedia.org/wiki/IEEE_754), R often cannot distinguish between numbers that differ by less than about 10^-15^, i.e. 0.000000000000001. ^[This is a MASSIVE oversimplification, but it'll have to suffice because the rabbit-hole on ["machine precision"](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/.Machine){target="_blank"} and [floating-point arithmetic errors](https://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html){target="_blank"} is---like the nights in ASOIAF---dark and full of terrors.]
 :::

-You can also perform integer division in R, i.e. dividing to get the quotient and remainder, by using `%/%` for the quotient and `%%` for the remainder.
+You can also perform integer division in R, i.e. dividing to get the quotient and remainder, by using [`%/%`{.R}](https://rdrr.io/r/base/Arithmetic.html) for the quotient and [`%%`{.R}](https://rdrr.io/r/base/Arithmetic.html) for the remainder.
 This allows you to check, for example, if a number is even or odd.

 ``` r